-The CAPPTR register provides the offset that is the pointer to the location of the first device capability in the capability list.
+The CAPPTR provides the offset that is the pointer to the location of the first device capability in the capability list.

-Bit Access & Default Description 7:0 RO E0h Capabilities Pointer (CAPPTR): This field is a pointer to the offset of the first capability ID register block.
-In this case the first capability is the product-specific Capability Identifier (CAPID0).
+Bit Access & Default Description 7:0 RO E0h Capabilities Pointer (CAPPTR): Pointer to the offset of the first capability ID register block.
+In this case the first capability is the product-specific Capability Identifier (CAPIDO).